code-shaper/code-shaper-website/docs/getting-started/writing-a-custom-generator.md

 ## Create a plugin + a generator

-Now that we have `useMovies` working, we know the pattern we need to generate.
+Now that we have `useMovies` working again, we know the pattern that needs to be generated.
+We will have to ask the user a few questions so that we can do proper substitutions in our templates.
-All we need to do is to ask the user what type of data they need to fetch, and we can generate a custom hook for them.

 :::tip Terminology